Service, Repair or Replace

 Servicing, repairing, or replacing an MTB suspension depends on several factors:

-- cost of service, repair, or replacement
+• cost of service, repair, or replacement

-- long-term benefits
+• long-term benefits

-- whether replacement is even possible
+• if replacement is even possible

-- Repairing: Repair means correcting a fault that prevents the suspension from working as it did originally.
+• Repair: Repair means correcting a fault that prevents the suspension from working as it did originally.

 When to service

-Manufacturers recommend regular servicing to preserve the performance, comfort, and durability of suspensions.
-Reminder: MTB suspensions often make for 30 to 40% of the total value of the bike, and their main role is to help maintain control while protecting both bike and rider.
+Manufacturers recommend regular service to preserve the performance, comfort, saftey and durability of suspensions.
+MTB suspensions often make for 30 to 40% of the total value of the bike, and their main role is to help maintain control while protecting both bike and rider.
 Without suspension, accidents are possible—and before that happens, the bike will be damaged and the rider will get hurt.
 Manufacturers typically recommend full service every 50h, 100h, or 200h, depending on the suspension type and how it is ridden.

 When to repair